NPletneva/bitpanda/README.md

 - all data are in config.yml
 - ci.yml - configuration setup to run tests in a ci

-You can check all testruns history thru 'Actions' sections here in GitHub.
+You can check all testruns history thru 'Actions' section here in GitHub.

 test_create_account